 Nursing 625.
 Nursing Research: Advanced Methodology and Proposal Development (4 units) In-depth study of selected research strategies commonly used in nursing, such as clinical case-study, experimental, quasi-experimental, historical, ethnographic, ex-post-facto, and survey methods.
 Identification and clarification of nursing problem statements and related hypotheses.
 Roles and functions of the nursing thesis research committee.
 Development and analysis of individual thesis proposals.
 Prerequisite: Classified status in the M.S.
 Degree Program in Nursing and Nursing 590.
-Lecture/discussion
+Discussion

 Nursing 690.
-Nursing Research: Thesis (5 units) Independent study and research in nursing with faculty supervision.
+Nursing Research: Thesis (1-5) Independent study and research in nursing with faculty supervision.
 Students may enroll for a minimum of 1 unit per quarter up to a total of 5 units.
 Prerequisite: Candidacy status in the M.S.
 Degree Program in Nursing and Nursing 625.

 Nursing 698.
-Practicum in Health Services and Nursing Administration (6 units) This course serves as the culminating experience of the functional area of nursing administration in the Master's degree program.
+Practicum in Health Services and Nursing Administration (6 units) This course serves as the culminating experience for the role preparation in nursing administration.
 Students, through administrative experience in clinical settings, draw together the knowledge of preceding courses and develop a field project paper.
 Prerequisite: Candidacy status in the M.S.
-Degree Program in Nursing and Nursing 612, Nursing 621, Nursing 625, and two courses selected from approved list of courses in the School of Business and Public Administration.
-1 Seminar/5 laboratories
+Degree Program in Nursing and Nursing 612, Nursing 625, and two courses selected from approved list of courses in the School of Business and Public Administration.
+1 seminar/5 laboratories.